rancher/rancher-docs/versioned_docs/version-2.5/getting-started/installation-and-upgrade/install-upgrade-on-a-kubernetes-cluster/install-upgrade-on-a-kubernetes-cluster.md

 These instructions are adapted from the [official cert-manager documentation](https://cert-manager.io/docs/installation/kubernetes/#installing-with-helm).

 ```
-# If you have installed the CRDs manually instead of with the `--set installCRDs=true` option added to your Helm install command, you should upgrade your CRD resources before upgrading the Helm chart:
+# If you have installed the CRDs manually instead of with the `--set crds.enabled=true` option added to your Helm install command, you should upgrade your CRD resources before upgrading the Helm chart:
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.5.1/cert-manager.crds.yaml

 # Add the Jetstack Helm repository